 Rules: Second edition rules http://watgame.com/rules/rules.html are in effect.
 The game modification of non-cooperation between the Anglo Allies and Prussians used at WBC will also be used in this tournament.
 See Tournament Rules and Clarifications.
 Also, the Anglo-Allied unit Wissel that normally enters the game on 16-0900 will be delayed until 18-0700 to be consistent with the change made at the 2018 WBC.

 Format, Seedings and Pairings: This is a Single Elimination format.
 Winners advance to future rounds.
-An eliminator will be used in case of an odd number of players in any round.
+An eliminator will be used in case of an odd number of players in any round up until the quarterfinals.
 The lowest remaining seeded player will play the eliminator.
 The eliminator will be chosen by the GM from volunteers and is not eligible to advance based on the game for which he is an eliminator.
 If there are five players remaining for the quarter finals then the bottom two seeds will play to determine the 4th player for the semifinals.
 If there are seven players remaining for the quarter finals, the lowest seed will play an eliminator chosen by the GM from volunteers.

 Tournament seeding will be by AREA ranking as of the start of the tournament.
 The list will be divided in half with the top half playing the second half.
 (Player seeding for those with identical AREA ratings, will be determined by random die rolls.)
 For example, suppose there are 16 players.
 1-8 are the top half, 9-16 are the second half. #1 plays #9, #2 plays #10, etc.

-Round Length: Players will have a nominal 3 ½ months to complete each round.
+Round Length: Players will have a nominal three months to complete each round.
 The exact end date will be specified at the beginning of each round.